vanessa-hu/on-track/README.md

     After pressing submit, users will be redirected to a page where a corresponding quote will be displayed.

 ## FAQ
-    1. What errors did you run into?
+    1. What difficulties did you run into?
     When attempting to integrate with Heroku, we realized that real-world sqlite3 was not configured optimally for this purpose.
     This was frustrating because we had meticulously split and stripped sqlite3 execute results using sqlite3 (see original logic in our commit history), but we ultimately had to convert back to cs50's SQL.
+    Calendar.py

+    2. What are some of the biggest challenges you came across?

     2. Why only allow users to track three goals?
     We want users to be able to focus on a few goals and get into the habit of being consistent about them, instead of making the mistake of overestending themselves.